GIHHR International Health and Human Rights Fellow

 Haemi Won is a Ph.D. student in the School of Criminal Justice at SUNY Albany.

 She graduated from Ewha University in South Korea and received her Master's degree of Public Administration from John Jay College of Criminal Justice.
+In 2015, she received University's Initiatives for Women Awards.
 With extensive experiences in the field of policing, her research interests focus on police-citizen relations, criminal justice reform policy, and gender issues.
 Currently she is designing a pilot study that will examine the interaction between the police and Asian sex workers, and how such interaction may influence sex workers' high-risk behaviors associated with HIV.